TNDC2002/AirQuality/README.md

 # AirQuality
+## Data processing modules:
+Look for an example of usage in AERO_box/main.py
 ## Timeseries module manual:
 There are 2 versions of the Timeseries prediction module, 1 is LSTM, 1 is Hybrid.
 This tutorial is write for the Hybrid!
 Step 1: your environment should installed pytorch and cudatoolkit that suitable for your pytorch in case you want to train by GPU